bradfrost/atomic-design/chapter-2.md

 > You can create good experiences without knowing the content.
 What you can’t do is create good experiences without knowing your content structure.
 What is your content *made* from, not what your content *is*. <cite>[Mark Boulton](http://www.markboulton.co.uk/journal/structure-first-content-always)</cite>

-By defining a page's skeleton we're able to create a system that can account for a variety of dynamic content, all while providing needed guardrails for the types of content that can populate certain design patterns.
+By defining a page's skeleton we're able to create a system that can account for a variety of dynamic content, all while providing needed guardrails for the types of content that populates certain design patterns.
 For example, the homepage template for Time Inc. shows a few key components in action while also demonstrating content structure regarding image sizes and character lengths:

 {% include figure.html src="../images/content/template-timeinc-homepage.png" caption="Time Inc.'s homepage template demonstrates the content's underlying content structure." %}

-Now that we've established our page's skeletal system, let's put some meat on them bones!
+Now that we've established our pages' skeletal system, let's put some meat on them bones!

 ## Pages
 {% include figure.html src="../images/content/atomic-design-pages.png" caption="" %}

-**Pages are specific instances of templates that replace placeholder content with real representative content** to give an accurate depiction of what a user will ultimately see.
+**Pages are specific instances of templates that replace placeholder content with real representative content**.
+Building upon our previous example, we can take the homepage template and pour representative content into that container to show real content in action.

+{% include figure.html src="../images/content/page.png" caption="The page stage replaces placeholder content with real representative content to bring the design system to life." %}

+The page stage is most concrete stage of atomic design, and it's important for some rather obvious reasons.
+After all, this is what users will see when they visit your experience.
+This is what your stakeholders will sign off on.
+And this is where you see all those components coming together to form a beautiful and functional user interface.
+Exciting!

-Pages are essential for testing the effectiveness of the design system.
-This final form allows us to loop back to modify our molecules, organisms, and templates to better address the real context of the design.
+In addition to demonstrating the final interface as your users will see it, **pages are essential for testing the effectiveness of the underlying design system**.
+It is at the page stage that we're able to take a look at how all those patterns hold up when real content is applied to the design system.
+Does everything look great and function as it should?
+If the answer is no, then we can loop back and modify our molecules, organisms, and templates to better address our content's needs.

-Pages also provide a place to test variations in templates, such as testing an article containing a 40-character-length headline and other article with a 340-character-length headline.
-What does it look like when a user has one item in their shopping cart versus 10 items with a discount code applied?
-These specific page instances test the resiliency of the system, influencing how the underlying molecules, organisms, and templates are constructed.

-> Content needs to be structured and structuring alters your content, designing alters content.
-It’s not ‘content then design’, or ‘content or design’.
-It’s ‘content and design’.

-- Why pages: Tests the resiliency of the system, test variations in content structure, extremely concrete, it's what the client naturally ends up focusing on since it's what
-- Page considerations: Clients/colleagues can get distracted by representative content ("I don't like how I look in that photo") vs commenting on effectiveness of the design.
-Atomic design summary: recap atoms, molecules, organisms, templates, and pages Discuss the advantages of atomic design, especially the ability to traverse between abstract and concrete
+When we pour real representative content into Time Inc.'s homepage template, we're able to see how all those underlying design patterns hold up.

+{% include figure.html src="../images/content/page-timeinc-homepage.png" caption="" %}

+We must create systems that establish reusable design patterns and also accurately reflect the reality of the content we're putting inside of those patterns.

+**Pages also provide a place to articulate variations in templates**, which is crucial for establishing robust and reliant design systems.
+Here are just a few examples of template variations:

+- A user has one item in their shopping cart and other user has 10 items in their cart.
+- A web app's dashboard typically shows recent activity, but that section is suppressed for first-time users.
+- An article contains a 40-character-long headline while other article with a 340-character-long headline.
+- Users with administrative privileges see additional buttons and options on their dashboard compared to users who aren't admins.

+In all of these examples, the underlying templates are the same, but the user interfaces change to reflect the nature of the content.
+These variations directly influence how the underlying molecules, organisms, and templates are constructed.
+Therefore, creating pages that account for these variables helps us create more resilient design systems.

+So that's atomic design!
+These five distinct stages work together to produce effective user interface design systems.
+To sum up atomic design in a nutshell:
+- **Atoms** can't be broken down any further and serve as the elemental building blocks of an interface.
+- **Molecules** are collections of atoms that form relatively simple UI components.
+- **Organisms** are relatively complex components that form discrete sections of an interface.
+- **Templates** place components into a page layout and demonstrate the design's underlying content structure.
+- **Pages** apply real content to templates and articulate variations to demonstrate the final UI and test the resiliency of the design system.

+[This is as far as I've gotten so far.
+Thanks for reading!]

 ### Advantages of atomic design
 - Traverse between abstract and concrete.
 Can simultaneously see things abstracted and step through to see things in context